Table of Contents

-Since overaggressive scans are hard to distinguish from Denial of Service attacks, please notify Heroku in advance of all automated security scans and provide the following information:
+Because overaggressive scans are hard to distinguish from denial-of-service attacks, please notify Heroku in advance of all automated security scans and provide the following information:

-- Approximate date and time window you’ll be conducting the test (e.g., “between 8am-noon US/Pacific time, 18 September 2012”).
+- Approximate date and time window you’ll be conducting the test.
+For example, “between 8am-noon US/Pacific time, 18 September 2012”.
 Multiple windows are fine.

 - Source IP address range you’ll be using.